cozy/cozy-stack/docs/registry.md

 ## Attaching a cozy-stack to a registry or a list of registries

 In the configuration file of a stack, a `registries` namespace is added.
-This namespace can contain a list of url for the different registries attached to the stack.
+This namespace can contain a list of URL for the different registries attached to the stack.

 The stack itself implements the querying API of a registry.
 When querying this API, to ask for an application, the stack uses this hierarchy of registries to proxy or redirect the user.